-- Seek Federal and State appropriations for continued research and public education through the University of California Cooperative Extension and other appropriate County departments to address climate change, especially increasing soil health on rangelands for public, private and ecological benefits; and - Advocate for research opportunities that create a direct link to various environmental and agricultural activities that reduced greenhouse gas emissions in order to qualify for cap-and-trade and other funding sources.
+- Seek Federal and State appropriations for continued research and public education through the University of California Cooperative Extension and other appropriate County departments to address climate change, especially increasing soil health on rangelands for public, private and ecological benefits; and - Advocate for research opportunities that create a direct link to various environmental and agricultural activities that reduced greenhouse gas emissions in order to qualify for cap-andtrade and other funding sources.
 A study produced would assist with the creation of a framework for an ecosystem service decisions support matrix, which would provide tools for agricultural and rangeland owners to assess economic, social and policy impacts of increased ecosystem services on agricultural and range lands.

-G20.
-Habitat Conservation Plans and Other Efforts Necessary to Comply With the ESA's "Take" Prohibition The Federal Endangered Species Act (ESA) prohibits "taking" any endangered species without specific authorization.
-Obtaining this authorization, whether through the ESA Section 7 process for projects with federal funding, a federal permit, or through Section 10 for other projects, typically involves an extensive conservation planning effort.
+G19.
+Habitat Conservation Plans and Other Efforts Necessary to Comply with the ESA's "Take" Prohibition extensive conservation planning effort.
 Once "take" authorization is granted, significant financial commitments are required to implement conservation programs.
 The cost of the comprehensive conservation planning effort can make individual projects financially infeasible.
 Public funding sources for conservation planning efforts under the ESA are very limited.